openstack/openstack-manuals/doc/cli-reference/source/cinder.rst

 ``--force [<True|False>]``
   Enables or disables upload of a volume that is attached to an instance.
 Default=False.
+This option may not be supported by your cloud.

 ``--container-format <container-format>``
   Container format type.
 Default is bare.